 - Add sugar and tea leaves and boil for 2 more minutes

 - Add Milk and let the mixture boil for another 2 to 3 minutes

 When you have your Masala Chai ready.., you will realize that how versatile this beverage can be.
 Move over Coffee Cakes.
 Now cakes flavored with chai spices are trending big.
-All I have done in this recipe is that, I used previously prepared masala chai as a wet ingredient.
-I also added a the contents of an earl grey tea bag in the dry ingredients to give the cake extra tea flavor.
+All I have done in this recipe is that I used previously prepared masala chai as a wet ingredient.
+I also added the contents of an earl grey tea bag in the dry ingredients to give the cake extra tea flavor.

 To keep matters healthy.., I used the Greek Honey Yogurt as the glaze.

 INGREDIENTS: – Masala Chai Cake

 - 1 cup all-purpose flour